-Paolo Ceppi is an Associate Professor at the Department of Biochemistry and Molecular Biology (BMB) since August 2019.
+Paolo Ceppi is an Associate Professor at the Department of Biochemistry and Molecular Biology (BMB) since Summer 2019.
 He received his PhD from the University of Torino in 2011, followed by a postdoctoral appointment in the laboratory of Prof. Marcus Peter at the R.H.
 Lurie Comprehensive Cancer Center of the Northwestern University in Chicago.
 In 2015 he was appointed as a Junior Group Leader (equivalent to Assist.
 Prof.) at the Interdisciplinary Center of Clinical Research (IZKF) of the FAU University of Erlangen-Nuremberg, in Germany.
-His team focuses on the mechanisms that regulate cancer plasticity and the association between cancer de-differentiation and sensitivity to chemotherapy, with a special focus on metabolic pathways.
 In 2017 he was awarded the Young Investigator Award from the International Association for the Study of Lung Cancer.
-He received funding from the US Department of Defense, the German Cancer Aid and the German Research Foundation (in Germany), the Danish Independent Research Fund and the Novo Nordisk Foundation (2021 Hallas-Møller Ascending Investigator Grant), Danish Cancer Society and Sygeforsikringen "Danmark".
+His research has been funded by the Department of Defense (in US), the German Cancer Aid and the German Research Foundation (in Germany), the Danish Independent Research Fund and the Novo Nordisk Foundation (2021 Hallas-Møller Ascending Investigator Grant), Danish Cancer Society and Sygeforsikringen "Danmark".

 Head of Research: Associate professor, PhD Paolo Ceppi

 Researchers and research group: Paolo Ceppi Lab

 A complete list of publications by Paolo Ceppi can be found here.